garysoed/protoboard2/README.md

 ### Region

 Regions are used to group several objects together.
 This is used for custom layouts to make playtesting the game easier.
+Unlike `Containers`, regions cannot be interacted with.
 Some example regions:

 -   **Active**: Refers to the player's cursor.
 Only visible to the local player.
 -   **Hand**: A player's hand.
 Only visible to specified players.
 This is protected by ACL.